Token-based IO

 Next, you can see how every function follows the same pattern: you pass in the token, then you either get a token back, or an IOVal back.

-This is partly because we don’t have a unit type yet, so print can’t return IOVal<Unit> or whatever.
+This is partly because we didn’t have a unit type yet, so print couldn’t return IOVal<Unit> or whatever.
 You know, to be consistent.
 Oh well.
-When we fix IO all this will be thrown out anyway.

 Here’s a helpful google images search: